 This is not to say that the government wasn’t correct in its belief that grape juice products might be adulterated.

-For instance, in 1921, a judgment was entered against Tropical Juice Co. of Chicago Illinois, regarding their grape juice concentrate product called “Grape Smash Flavored Concentrate Acidulated and Artificially Colored.”
+For instance, in 1921, a judgment was entered against Tropical Juice Co. of Chicago, Illinois, regarding their grape juice concentrate product called “Grape Smash Flavored Concentrate Acidulated and Artificially Colored.”
 The company claimed that this product was derived from grapes.
 The Bureau of Chemistry had found that this product was “essentially a mixture of sugar syrup and tartaric acid, flavored with methyl anthranilate and artificially colored with a coal dye, amaranth.”

-Subsequent to this however, during the years 1921 to 1923, the Bureau of Chemistry found few problems with grape juice products falling within its purview, while flavoring syrups and concentrates presented the biggest problem.
+After this, however, during the years 1921 to 1923, the Bureau of Chemistry found few problems with grape juice products falling within its purview, while flavoring syrups and concentrates presented the biggest problem.
 Syrups bound for soda shops, for example, often claimed to contain grape juice but actually contained grape color and artificial grape flavor.

-The Bureau had been unable to act before 1922 because they lacked an exact method of determining the amount of methyl anthranilate a product contained.
+The Bureau had been unable to act before 1922 because it lacked an exact method of determining the amount of methyl anthranilate a product contained.
 Once they gained this ability, many products were seized.
 To be clear, grape products were not the only ones plagued by this kind of fraud.

 And, with that, we have our answer to the decidedly internet-age question of why artificial grape flavor doesn’t taste like grapes.
 It does, it tastes like Concord grapes and other Foxy grapes.